Union Pacific says freight traffic hit by migrant crisis on U.S.-Mexico border

 The situation is expected to continue for seven days from Tuesday, according to the city's official account on social media platform X, formerly Twitter.

-Another railroad, Canadian Pacific Kansas City CP.TO, which connects Mexico with U.S. and Canada, was not immediately available for comment on any impact to freight shipments.
+Another railroad, Canadian Pacific Kansas City CP.TO, which connects Mexico with U.S. and Canada, told Reuters its operations at the Laredo border were normal.

 On Wednesday, some cargo trains run by Mexico's Ferromex restarted operations after they were halted following a spate of serious injuries and fatalities to migrants traveling on them.